 The suitcase was handed to him . . . by zombies.

 He was chased through town . . . by zombies.

 If “was” is followed by a verb that ends in -ing, it’s not passive voice; it’s just wordy and often with a passive tone.

 She was looking through the window.

-However, at least half the time, it can still be revised to cut your word count by taking out the “was” and changing the verb to -ed.
+At least half the time, you can cut your word count by taking out the “was” and changing the verb to -ed.